Best Paw Cleaners for Dogs After Walks

 Skip the rinse cup if your dog strongly resists foot handling.
 Forcing the process creates negative associations with re-entry, which can make the situation worse over time.
 Start with a mat or wipe and build paw-handling tolerance gradually with positive reinforcement.

 Hold off on buying multiple systems at once.
-Start with the tool that matches your most common walk conditions, use it consistently, and add a second method only if situations arise that the first cannot handle.
+Start with the tool that matches your most common walk conditions, use it consistently, and add a second method only if situations arise that the first can’t handle.

 Key considerations before you click buy